-Okay, different question: Who wants to learn to make a spectacular YouTube banner?
+Okay, different question: Who wants to learn how to make a YouTube banner worthy of the pros?

 Boom!
-There it is.
-How to make a YouTube banner in easy steps.
+Here it is.
+How to make a YouTube banner (also called “cover art”) in nine easy steps.
 YouTube is a mega-giant on the social media stage, and an effective YouTube profile can attract more views to your channel.
 Read on for everything you need know about achieving YouTube banner excellence.

 How to make a YouTube banner

-- Click Export to save your banner to your computer, and click Save to stash a re-editable version with PicMonkey’s storage feature.
+- Click Export to save your banner to your computer.

 - Log into your account on YouTube.com and click My channel from the top-right menu.